-Apollo was the god of archery, music and dance, truth and prophecy, healing and diseases, the Sun and light, poetry, and more.
+Apollo, a revered Greek god, was adopted by the Romans and became associated with archery, music and dance, truth and prophecy, healing and diseases, the Sun and light, poetry, and more.

 Symbols: Lyre, laurel wreath, python, raven, swan, bow, arrows